Project 3: ChIPseq

 Now that we have a single set of reproducible peaks with signal-artifact blacklisted regions removed, we are going to annotate our peaks by assigning them an identity based on their closest genomic feature.
 While we have discussed many caveats to annotating peaks in this fashion, it is a quick and exploratory analysis that enables quick determination of the genomic structures your peaks are located in and their potential regulatory functions.
 You may find the manual page for HOMER and this utility here

-2. You can and should directly provide both a reference genome FASTA and the matching GTF to use custom annotations.
+You should directly provide both a reference genome FASTA and the matching GTF to use custom annotations.
 Look further down the directions page for the argument order.
+This will make use of your params for the reference fasta and the GTF.

 Week 2 Tasks Summary

-2. Use MACS3 callpeak to perform peak calling on both replicate experiments
+- Use HOMER findPeaks to perform peak calling on both replicate experiments

 Week 3: ChIPseq